blackflux/aws-sdk-wrap/README.md

 Internally uses [update](https://github.com/jeremydaly/dynamodb-toolbox#updatekey-options-parameters)

 #### dy.Model.update(item: Object, opts: Object)
-Edits an existing item's attributes.<br>
+Edits an existing item's attributes.
+Can only update an item if it exists.<br>
 Options include:
 - `returnValues` (String): Return item attributes as they appeared before or after the update.
 - `conditions` (Object|Array): Conditions that must be met for operation to succeed.